ultramancool/FastDomainDump/README.md

 - User Comment
 - Flags
 - Auth Flags
-- Pw Age
+- Password Age
-- Expired Pw?
+- Expired Password?
 - Last Logon
 - Last Logoff
 - Expiry Date
 - Priv
-- Bad Pw Count
+- Bad Password Count
 - Profile
 - Homedir
 - Max Storage
 - Workstations

+Note that not all values are present on all servers, some may require certain features to be enabled or be in use.
 These will be written to a file called serverName.txt.

+## License
+See COPYING file.